zannloo/tp/docs/UserGuide.md

 ### Flags :triangular_flag_on_post::triangular_flag_on_post::triangular_flag_on_post:
 All flags begin with `--` or `-`.
-Flags come before essential details required by the command and are compatible in both long and short forms:
+Flags usually come before essential details required by the command and are compatible in both long and short forms:

 - `--name` / `-n` followed by name of student or group specified by command.
 - `--email` / `-e` followed by email of student.